TungstenHub/tngt-pages/pages/exa/sign_representation.md

 $$\rho: S_n \ll \C$$
 $$\sigma \maps \sgn(\sigma)\in\{+1, -1\}$$

 Cool, isn't it?
-WHich other representations of degree 1 can we find?
+Which other representations of degree 1 can we find?